KalvenDebig/ssc-brewery/README.md

 * Custom implementation of User Details Service using Spring Data Repostiories
 * Configure Sping Security to use custom imlementation of User Details Service

+---

+## Authorization in Spring Security

+* Authorization is the approval to perform an action within the application
+* Authorization can be as simple as allow all or is authenticated
+* Specific actions can be limited to specific roles to authorities
+* By default, Spring Security roles start with "ROLE_"
+    * Example: ROLE_ADMIN
+* Spring Security authorities may be any string value

+## Roles vs Authorities

+* Typically a role is considered a group of one or more authorities
+* In a Spring Security context:
+    * Roles by default start with "ROLE_"
+        * Configuration uses methods of `hasRole()` or `hasAnyRole()` - requires prefix
+    * Authorities are any string
+        * Configuration uses methods of `hasAuthority()` or `hasAnyAuthority()`

+## Access Decision Voters

+* Access Decision Voters provide a vote on allowing access
+    * ACCESS_ABSTAIN - Voters has no opinion
+    * ACCESS_DENIED - Voters does not approve
+    * ACCESS_GRANTED = Voter approves access

+## Role Voter

+* Most commonly used voter in Spring Security
+* Uses role names to grant access
+* If Authenticated user has role, access is granted
+    * If no authorities begin with prefix of `ROLE_` this voter will abstain

+## Authenticated Voter

+* Grants Access based on level of authentication
+    * Anonymously - Not Authenticated
+    * Remembered - Authenticated via Remember me cookie
+    * Fully - Fully Authenticated

+## Consensus Voter

+* Accepts list of Access Decision voters
+* Polls each voter
+* Access granted based on total of allowed vs denied responses

+## Role Hierarchy Voter

+* Allows configuration of Role Hierarchies
+* Example:
+    * ROLE_USER
+    * ROLE_ADMIN > ROLE_USER > ROLE_FOO
+* ROLE_ADMIN will have all of its authorities, and those of ROLE_USER and ROLE_FOO
+## Security Expressions

+* permitAll - Allows all access
+* denyAll - Denies all access
+* isAnonymous - Is Authenticated Anonymously
+* isAuthenticated - Is Authenticated (Fully or Remembered)
+* isRememberMe - Is Authenticated with Remember Me Cookie
+* isFullyAuthenticated - Is Fully Authenticated

+* hasRole - Has authority with ROLE_**
+* hasAnyRole - Accepts list of ROLE_** strings
+* hasAuthority - Has authority string value
+* hasAnyAuthority - Accepts list of stirng authority values
+* hasIpAddress - Accepts Ip Address or IP/Netmask

+## Http Filter Security Interceptor

+* Securing specific URLs is done using Spring Security Filters
+* Filters use configured voters to determine authorization
+* Security expressions available for use in Java configuration of HttpSecurity

+## Method Security

+* Spring Security also has method level security
+* Enable using `@EnableGlobalMethodSecurity` configuration annotation
+* `@Secured` - accepts list of roles, or `IS_AUTHENTICATED_ANONYMOUSLY`
+* `@PreAuthorize` - acceots security expressions
+* Under convers Spring Security is using AOP to intercept and use the `AccessDecisionManager`
+    * Same technique as Filter

+---

+## Configuring User Roles

+* Update Spring Security for the following
+    * Prepend ROLE_ to ADMIN, CUSTOMER, and USER
+    * Require ADMIN ROLE to Delete Beer
+    * Require ADMIN or CUSTOMER Role for Breweries
+    * Require ADMIN or CUSTOMER or USER ROle for Find Beer
+    * Require ADMIN or CUSTOMER Role for list customers
+    * Require ADMIN for Register Customer